This document describes the changes in Toast API releases.

 In the reference documentation entries for data objects, you can expand the entries for values that hold array and object data types by clicking the caret icon.
 For example, the entry shown in the following image is expanded to show information about a value that holds an array of objects.

-The labor API Employee
+The labor API Employee object now includes a

-value.
-The chosenName
+chosenName value.
+The chosenName value is an

 optional, preferred name that employees set for themselves.
 The chosen